Dev-Garg-1/cli-interface/README.md

-# Count the number of lines in a file through cli-interface
+# CLI-Interface for counting the number of lines, words and characters present in a file.

 ## for doing so follow the below given steps